bolinocroustibat/databases-backup-over-scp/README.md

 # Dependencies

-Bash script used for MySQL/MariaDB/PostgreSQL databases backups.
+Bash script used for MySQL/MariaDB/PostgreSQL databases backups over the network with SCP.

 # Configuration

-Create a `settings.init` file for your settings, based on `settings_example.ini`, and fill in the settings according to the comments.
+Create a `settings.yaml` file for your settings, based on `settings_example.yaml`, and fill in the settings according to the comments.
 If you don't want to save remotely, leave the `remote.host` empty.

 Don't forget to make the local directory where the dumps will be saved (whose path is `local.path` in the settings file) writable by the user www-data or whoever user is running the script.
 For PostgreSQL, since it's the system user `postgres.system_user` which will dump the database, I suggest to make the PostgreSQL user owning the directory: